jademoroes/jademoroes.github.io/fields/denizens.md

 [« Back](https://jademoroes.github.io)<br>

 Presumably, in the Perimeter are a number of versions of myself.
 Here is a census of all of the known denizens of the Perimeters.
-These are native, not to be confused with [Guests, or Paras](), who are walk-ins and the objects of maladaptive daydreaming.<br>
+These are native, not to be confused with [Guests, or Paras](), who are walk-ins and the objects of maladaptive daydreaming.
+Each name is a dropdown.<br>
 <br>
 <details>
-  <summary>Amadeus Swift</summary>
+  <summary>» Amadeus Swift</summary>
   ━━━━༻🎀༺━━━━<br>
   Age: 19<br>
   Pronouns: any<br>